MalikHettige/desync-saml-orm-ssti-chain/Desync mastery/README.md

 > **Status:** Active research.
 Target: live hunting starting January, VDP reps until then.
 > **Scope decision:** This repo previously covered a 4-stage chain (Desync → Golden SAML → ORM → SSTI).
 As of this revision, the primary focus is **desync alone**, mastered to elite depth, on the reasoning that it has the broadest applicability across modern architectures (anything behind a CDN/reverse proxy) with the lowest competition among hunters.
 SAML/ORM/SSTI remain valuable opportunistic skills but are no longer the primary track — see `resources/scope-decision.md`.

+### One single advice: always note down every single questions that pops up, research, master it and document here.
+Always produce insights, suggestions and hypothesis perspectives and learn to fix.

 ## Why desync, specifically

 Most hunters still default to IDOR and classic auth bypass.
 Very few have operationalized: